colleen-brown/SWMP_Trends/README.md

 ## Scripts
 Below are the R scripts and corresponding descriptions that can be used to replicate the data preprocessing and statistical analyses.

-data_preprocessing.R: Preprocessing SWMP data for statistical analyses.
+**data_preprocessing.R**: Preprocessing SWMP data for statistical analyses.

-data_normality_test.R: Test normality (Shapiro Wilk test) and log-transform SWMP data prior to statistical analyses.
+**data_normality_test.R**: Test normality (Shapiro Wilk test) and log-transform SWMP data prior to statistical analyses.

-linear_regression.R: Linear regression analysis to determine statistical significance and direction of trends over time.
+**linear_regression.R**: Linear regression analysis to determine statistical significance and direction of trends over time.

-anova.R: Analysis of Variance (ANOVA) test and Tukey test.
+**anova.R**: Analysis of Variance (ANOVA) test and Tukey test.
 Tested spatial differences between three or more SWMP stations.

-t_tests.R: Student's t-test (normally distributed data) and Welch's t-test (non-normal data).
+**t_tests.R**: Student's t-test (normal data) and Welch's t-test (non-normal data).
 Tested spatial differences between two SWMP stations.

-pca.R: Principal component analysis (PCA) used to visualize relationships of all datasets.
+**pca.R**: Principal component analysis (PCA) used to visualize relationships of all datasets.

-stl.R: Seasonal-trend Decomposition of Time Series by Loess.
+**stl.R**: Seasonal-trend Decomposition of Time Series by Loess.